ssfsx17/ffpnp/Jobs/JobDetails/Dragoon.md

 ### Dragoon Tech T1

-Lancer (10 MP) (single) - Attack that restores an amount of MP to the user equal to 1/100th of the damage.
+Lancer (10 MP, 1 AP) (single) - Attack that restores an amount of MP to the user equal to 1% of the damage.
+The MP drain effect is reversed against undead.

 ### Dragoon Tech T2

-Reis's Wind (12 MP) (multi) - Causes Regen status (6).
+Reis's Wind (12 MP, 4 AP) (multi) - Causes Regen status (6).

 ### Dragoon Tech T3

 Dragon Breath (78 MP) (special) - Choose one enemy.
 Calculate the difference between that enemy's current and maximum HP.
-Deal this amount of magical non-elemental damage to all enemies.
+Do a magical attack for this amount of magical non-elemental damage, to all enemies.
 Magic Defense is applied.

 ### Dragoon Tech T4

 Roar (19 MP) (multi) - Attempt to cause Stun status (1).

-White Draw (36 MP) (special) - Attack and do an amount of MP damage equal to the enemy's level, ignoring Magic Defense.
+White Draw (36 MP, 1 AP) (special) - Attack and do an amount of MP damage equal to the enemy's level.
+The MP damage ignores Defense.
 Restore half this much MP to each party member.

 ### Dragoon Tech T5

 Dragonfire Dive (10 AP) (multi) - Attack all enemies.
 The damage of your attack is changed to magical fire.

-Lancet (8 MP) (single) - Attack, drain 10% of the damage as HP, drain 1% of the damage as MP.
-The effect is reversed against undead.
+Lancet (8 MP, 1 AP) (single) - Attack, drain 10% of the damage as HP, drain 1% of the damage as MP.
+The draining effects are reversed against undead.

 Luna (12 MP) (special) - Attempt to cause Berserk status (4) to everyone.